-The International Reading Association and National Council of Teachers of English considers spelling important enough that it is included in the 12 Standards that are meant to guide educators.
+The International Reading Association and National Council of Teachers of English consider spelling important enough that it is included in the 12 Standards meant to guide educators.
 To help educators and parents, we have spelling word lists and activities for students of all ages.

 A large number of spelling word lists are created based upon current reading materials or literature.
 Words important to the comprehension of reading material are used as spelling words in middle and upper elementary classrooms, while lower elementary lists often consist of everyday words or simpler words used in beginner readers.